 To answer this question, we need to know how tire plugs work.

 Tire plugs are easy to use.
 It is a piece of malleable rubber.
 When it is inserted into the puncture on the outside of the tire, it seals the hole and traps the air within.
 It doesn’t take much time to insert a tire plug.
 You don’t even have to remove the tire from your car and they are cheap too.
 However, we need to understand that not all punctures can be repaired via tire plugs.
 There are certain factors one needs to keep in mind before using a tire plug.
 They are –

 1) Size of the puncture hole

 Firstly, you need to check the size of your puncture hole.
 The size of the hole should be 0.25 inches or smaller.
-However, if it is larger than 0.25 inches, then it is best if you consider other methods to fix your tire other than Patch or Plug a Tire.
+However, if it is larger than 0.25 inches, then it is best if you consider other methods to fix your tire other than Patching or Plugging Tire.
 You can go to a repair shop or replace your tire.

 2) The location of the puncture

 You also need to find out the location of the puncture.
 You can only use tire plugs if the location of the puncture is on the tread of your tire.
 However, if it is located elsewhere, then replacing your tire is the best choice.

 If the nail or other object pierced straight through the tire, then only tire plugs can be used effectively.
 Or else, if the tire got punctured at an angle, then you cannot seal the hole completely.